dreamcatchme/documentation-markdown/iri/introduction/overview.md

 You can choose to run two types of IRI node, depending on your needs and amount of memory space on your computer:

 * **Permanode:** An IRI node that keeps a record of all valid transactions in its ledger.
+Run a permanode if you want to keep a record of all valid transactions.
 You can run a permanode by setting the `LOCAL_SNAPSHOTS_ENABLED` configuration parameter to `false`.
-Run a permanode if you want to keep a record of all valid transactions.
 * **Local snapshot node:** An IRI node that removes transactions from its ledger at regular intervals by creating a [local snapshot](/concepts/local-snapshot.md).
+Run a local snapshot node if you don't care about keeping a record of all valid transactions and you want to keep the size of your IRI node's ledger small.
 You can run a local snapshot node by setting the `LOCAL_SNAPSHOTS_ENABLED` configuration parameter to `true` and by setting the other `LOCAL_SNAPSHOT` configuration options.
-Run a local snapshot node if you don't care about keeping a record of all valid transactions and you want to keep the size of your IRI node's ledger small.

 ## Limitations

-The IRI is not wallet software, so it doesn't create or sign transactions.
-To create or sign transactions, you must use a client such as a the Trinity wallet or a client library.
+The IRI is not client software, so it doesn't create or sign transactions (it's not a wallet).
+To create or sign transactions, you must use client software such as the Trinity wallet or a client library.